Sports-related curses: Tennessee

 The state of Tennessee has had three professional sports teams since 2001 - the Memphis Grizzlies, Nashville Predators, and Tennessee Titans.
 None of them have won a professional sports championship and all have a history of failure in big moments.

 The Titans have been to only one Super Bowl since moving to Tennessee in 1997.
 In their lone Super Bowl appearance, the Titans were one yard away from tying the game but wide receiver Kevin Dyson was tackled one yard short of the endzone on the final play.
 Since then, the Titans have only appeared in two conference championship games (2002 and 2019), losing both in routs.
 In addition, every time they've been their conference's number-one seed for the playoffs (2000, 2008, and 2021), the Titans have lost their first playoff game.

-The Predators, who played their first season in 1998, have consistently made the playoffs (15 times since 2004) but have only appeared in one Conference Final and Stanley Cup Final (both in 2017).
-They lost the Stanley Cup Final in 6 games to the Pittsburgh Penguins mainly due to the Predators’ inability to play effectively on the road in that series.
+The Predators, who played their first season in 1998, have consistently made the playoffs (15 times since 2004) but have only appeared in one Conference Final and Stanley Cup Finals (both in 2017).
+They lost the Stanley Cup Finals in six games to the Pittsburgh Penguins mainly due to the Predators' inability to play effectively on the road in that series.
 The team is also frequently eliminated from the playoffs at home, including in 2017.
 They are also 0–5 in the playoff series against the San Jose Sharks and Arizona Coyotes who both also have a history of failing in the postseason.

+After signing several key free agents, such as Steven Stamkos and Jonathan Marchessault, the 2024-25 Nashville Predators season appeared to be a year in which the Predators would take a huge step forward in their quest for a Stanley Cup.
+Shockingly, however, the Predators started 0-5 and never recovered, missing the playoffs altogether.